2014-2015 Audition Dates

 Applicants to the Cali School of Music must first submit an application to the University prior to requesting an audition appointment for all programs.
-Audition dates for the current academic year are as follows:
+Cali School online appications coming soon.

 - Admission is competitive and applications are processed as soon as we receive them.
 Apply early, especially if you have scheduling requirements due to religious, medical or other issues.
 An effort will be made to accommodate special requirements but this cannot be guaranteed.